 Tony Dunst is an American professional poker player and poker commentator.
 He was born on October 17th, 1984 in Milwaukee, WI.
 He’s perhaps best known for being a commentator for World Poker Tour events.
-He himself also won a WPT title, even though it was only a $300 event.
-He has a WSOP bracelet as well – he won the $1,000 NLHE event in 2016 and a $777 NLHE online event in 2020.
+He himself also won a WPT tournament, even though it was only a $300 event.
+He has two WSOP bracelets as well – he won the $1,000 NLHE event in 2016 and a $777 NLHE online event in 2020.

 Before he started playing live tournaments around the world, he had earned hundreds of thousands of dollars playing MTT’s online.
 He played under the screen name “Bond18” both on the now defunct Full Tilt and on PokerStars.